Los Angeles World Airports: Palmdale Regional Airport

 In 1969, the Los Angeles Department of Airports began searching for a location to build a secondary international airport to relieve congestion at LAX.
-The location that the department decided on was in the Antelope Valley near the city of Palmdale.
+The location selected was in the Antelope Valley near the city of Palmdale.

 From 1969 to 1983, LAWA acquired over 17,500 acres through voluntary acquisitions and eminent domain to develop an intercontinental airport.
-Development of "Palmdale Intercontinental Airport" never materialized due in part to lack of demand for commercial air services, environmental litigation, and opposition from the United States Air Force (USAF) whose United States Air Force Plant 42 is located adjacent to LAWA-acquired land.
+Development of "Palmdale Intercontinental Airport" never materialized due in part to lack of demand for commercial air services, environmental litigation, and opposition from the United States Air Force (USAF) whose Plant 42 is located adjacent to LAWA-acquired land.

 The agency eventually entered into a lease agreement with the USAF to use Air Force Plant 42 runways and to build and operate a small terminal.
 Palmdale Regional Airport (PMD) began commercial operations in June 1971, but was not able to maintain steady demand with passenger traffic peaking in 1978 with 36,000 passengers before airline services eventually ceased in 1983.
 Two airlines began operating commercial services at PMD in 1990, but were again unable to maintain demand and ended services in 1998.
 In June 2007, United Airlines began operating at PMD, but ceased operations in December 2008 citing lack of demand.

 At the end of 2013, LAWA transferred its lease with the USAF to the City of Palmdale.